matheus-pereira/elric/website/versioned_docs/version-26.x/UsingMatchers.md

 title: Using Matchers
 ---

-Jest uses "matchers" to let you test values in different ways.
+elric uses "matchers" to let you test values in different ways.
 This document will introduce some commonly used matchers.
 For the full list, see the [`expect` API doc](ExpectAPI.md).

 ## Common Matchers